FzComet206/Spherical-World-Generation/README.md

 #### There could be an ocean shader, some atmosphere shader, better lighting, and maybe a better planet with marching cubes algorithm "with overhang mountains and ocean terrains), along with a lot better implementation and less spaghetti.
 And that is what i am working on next.
 I plan to build the next project into a actual program that can be run on windows and mac machines, and it would be like a very simple sandbox or survival-ish game, with a heavy focus on environment and procedural contents.
 The player would just swing arond the globe with a hook gun and explore.

-#### My inspiration come from youtuber Sabastian Lague, and i used a little bit of code from his project, so check out his channel.
+#### My inspiration come from the youtuber named Sabastian Lague, and i used a little bit of his code, go check out his channel!

 ---